OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 	- interpret the story as quickly as possible.
 	- UX is limited by insights that are highly curated toward the audience.
 	- focused, self-explanatory, and clearly labeled.
-	- Dashboards help answer questions such as "How are we doing?" or "Are we there yet?" (recall [[Data Analytics Notes#Types of Analytics|descriptive analysis]]).
+	- Dashboards help answer questions such as "How are we doing?" or "Are we there yet?" (recall [descriptive analysis](Data%20Analytics%20Notes.md#Types of Analytics)).
 - Analytical
 	- High level of UX to discover answers to a broad array of questions.
-	- help answer questions such as "Why did that happen?" or "What might happen next?" (recall [[Data Analytics Notes#Types of Analytics|diagnostic analysis]]).
+	- help answer questions such as "Why did that happen?" or "What might happen next?" (recall [diagnostic analysis](Data%20Analytics%20Notes.md#Types of Analytics)).
-	- More info on how to design this report type is shown in a [[#Report Design Principles|later section]].
+	- More info on how to design this report type is shown in a [later section](#Report%20Design%20Principles).
 - Operational
 	- monitor current or real-time data, make decisions, and act on those decisions.
 	- include buttons that allow the report consumer to navigate within the report and also beyond the report to perform actions in external systems.